Genesis — The Bible Teaching Commentary

 2) Should our fascination with or love for our spouses set aside our responsibility towards God?

-Marriage is not only between man and woman but in truth before God too.
-God as the Creator is the overseer of marriage.
-It is each person’s responsibility and healthy relation with God that strengthens the bond between the two people.
+Marriage is not only between a man and a woman, but in truth, before God too.
+God, as the Creator, is the overseer of marriage.
+It is each person’s responsibility and a healthy relationship with God that strengthens the bond between the two people.

 The point here is to underscore the order of priority of man’s loyalty in relationships: